Posted October 12th, 2015 by & filed under Consciousness & Mindfulness, SWC Blog.

 The initial quarter of classes I took at Southwestern College was both exciting and intimidating.
 It was through one of my first and most memorable classes that I learned the value of intention.
 Without a concrete intent to work on something, I would get lost in other thoughts and distractions or procrastinate…

-Posted December 2nd, 2013 by & filed under Art Therapy at SWC, SWC Blog, Alumni News and Updates.
+Posted December 2nd, 2013 by & filed under Art Therapy at SWC, Wild Heart Gallery, Creativity & More, SWC Blog.

 As an Art Therapist, I know that the art process is an important container.
 As a supervisor, I like to weave in art making and sand tray work in supervision, to articulate client and agency issues and express the multi-dimensional experience that a new therapist has.

 Katelyn did her practicum and internship at a jail,…